dgiovanis/dgiovanis.github.io/_pages/projects.md

 In this project we use <code>machine learning</code> to build a robust bridge between <code>atomic-scale</code> data and the development of <code>meso-scale</code> models suitable for predicting the response of metallic glasses.
 Specific tasks include:

-* Manifold learning for nonlinear <code>dimension reduction</code> of the atomistic data to identify machine learned descriptors of the material <code>microstructure</code>.
+* Manifold learning for nonlinear <code>dimension reduction</code> of the atomistic data to identify machine learned descriptors of the material <code>microstructure</code>
-* <code>Deep learning</code> to derive meso-scale constitutive models that predict the evolution of the microstructure and the development of <code>plastic flow</code> resulting in failure.
+* <code>Deep learning</code> to derive meso-scale constitutive models that predict the evolution of the microstructure and the development of <code>plastic flow</code> resulting in failure

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/SandiaProject.png"/>